Last updated on April 26th, 2023 at 12:46 am

 For women: There is also a women’s version of the Arpia.
 Apart from the color, the main difference between the male and female shoe can be found in the heel, with the female version having a narrower, sculptured heel to provide a better fit for lower-volume feet.

 If you are looking for a good all round climbing shoe without breaking the bank, the Finale could be the shoe for you.
 Ideally suited to beginner and intermediate climbers, this shoe is a jack of all trades that can hold its own in the gym as well as the local crag.

-The 5mm Virbam XS Edge rubber not only makes the shoe ideal for beginners and intermediate climbers but the high quality rubber also insures great friction no matter what surface you are climbing on.
+The 5mm Vibram XS Edge rubber not only makes the shoe ideal for beginners and intermediate climbers but the high-quality rubber also insures great friction no matter what surface you are climbing on.

-Closure systems is the final factor you will want to consider.
-It’s a known fact that velcro shoes won’t generally preform as well crack climbing as lace or slipper styles.
+Closure systems are the last thing you will want to consider.
+It’s a known fact that velcro shoes won’t generally perform as well crack climbing as lace or slipper styles.
 You can see the article where we compared velcro and lace shoes here.